Engineering Themes: Challenges and Opportunities in an Emerging Solar Economy

 Professor Agrawal’s current interest and passion is in energy production issues especially from renewable sources such as solar.
 The thrust of research is to fabricate low-cost solar cells based on nanotechnology.

-His research interests also include basic and applied research in process development, gas liquefaction processes, cryogenics, and thermodynamics.
+His research interests include basic and applied research in process development, gas liquefaction processes, cryogenics, and thermodynamics.